Austrian citizenship for Holocaust survivors

 Last September, the Austrian Parliament announced that it would facilitate and ease the acquisition of Austrian citizenship for Holocaust survivors and their descendants.
 Thousands of descendants of Austrian Holocaust survivors, living in Israel and abroad, will now be able to obtain this citizenship without fear of losing any additional existing citizenship.
 Their family members will also be eligible for the benefits of a European passport / Austrian citizenship.
 If you are a descendant of a Holocaust survivor, contact us to obtain Austrian citizenship.
 The law will take effect in September 2020, but applicants may start the process of collecting documents and preparing the application in advance.

 The law offices of Cohen, Decker, Pex & Brosh specialize in emigration law and obtaining citizenship in North America (USA and Canada), Britain, and Europe (Portugal).
 We offer a variety of tools, experience, and professional specialties to assist you in obtaining Austrian citizenship.

 Which descendants of Holocaust survivors are eligible for Austrian citizenship?

-The new law applies to direct descendants of Holocaust survivors; that is: children, grandchildren, and great-grandchildren, as well as their spouses.
+The new law applies to direct descendants of Holocaust survivors; that is: children, grandchildren, and great-grandchildren.
 It should be noted that the law applies to non-Jews as well as Jews.

 “Holocaust survivors”, according to the Austrian law, refers to all victims of Nazi persecution.
 That means survivors of death camps, those who hid out during the war or fled from the Nazis, etc.